quantapix/qalugo/qalugo/xcontent/docs/components/modal.md

         <button type="button" class="btn-close" data-bs-dismiss="modal" aria-label="Close"></button>
       </div>
       <div class="modal-body">
         <p>This is some placeholder content to show a vertically centered modal.
 We've added some extra copy here to show how vertically centering the modal works when combined with scrollable modals.
 We also use some repeated line breaks to quickly extend the height of the content, thereby triggering the scrolling.
-When content becomes longer than the prefedined max-height of modal, content will be cropped and scrollable within the modal.</p>
+When content becomes longer than the predefined max-height of modal, content will be cropped and scrollable within the modal.</p>
         <br><br><br><br><br><br><br><br><br><br>
         <p>Just like that.</p>
       </div>